Catherine Jagiellon still fascinates Finns

-1. I am Nina Manninen, a doctoral researcher in Archaeology at the University of Turku in Finland.
-My research focuses on the possessions of Catherine Jagiellon (1526-83), and I explore this topic through contemporary Polish and Swedish sources.
+I am a doctoral researcher in Archaeology at the University of Turku in Finland.
+My research focuses on the possessions of Catherine Jagiellon.
+I explore this topic through contemporary Polish-Lithuanian and Swedish sources.
 As an archaeologist, I investigate the material culture and the biographies of the artefacts.
 I also study 16th-century sources on the possessions of Finnish women, which complements the study on artefacts found in the possessions of Catherine, the Duchess of Finland.

 In addition to my research, I am a passionate historical re-enactor.
 I employ study on extant artefacts and iconographical sources and techniques from experimental archaeology to reconstruct clothing and other artefacts from the 16th-century sources, believing that first-hand experience of wearing and using the artefacts that have predominantly survived only in written records is essential to understanding them, their uses, and their meanings.